openSUSE/open-build-service/src/api/spec/README.md

 ## What to Test and How

 You *can* test a lot of different things in a Ruby on Rails test suite.
-From behavior of units (as in methods of a Ruby object), to interactions between different units end-to-end (as in plugging different Ruby objects together to provide a feature.
-Like testing that `ActionDispatch`+`ActionController`+`ActiveRecord`+`ActionView` behave in a certain way from a browser) to accessibility testing or even more esoteric things like visual testing.
+From behavior of units (as in methods of a Ruby object), to interactions between different units end-to-end (as in plugging different Ruby objects together to provide a feature).
+Like testing that `ActionDispatch`+`ActionController`+`ActiveRecord`+`ActionView` behave in a certain way from a browser, accessibility testing or even more esoteric things like visual testing.

 But as we all know, too many cooks spoil the broth!
 That is why we are trying really hard to: